tfluhr/test-project/docs/chapters/formatting.md

     - digital publishing
 ```

 Each value for `keywords` is identified as a list item.
 The list item needs to be on a new line, indented, and begin a hyphen symbol (`-`) followed by a space.
-Some of Lantern's multiple value fields include more secificity.
+Some of Lantern's multiple value fields include more specificity.
 For example, an `author` can have a `name` and an `affiliation`.
 Here's how Lantern expresses mutliple authors in YAML:

 ```yaml
 author: